rfg-modding/SyncFaction/README.md

 * Support mods that modify files inside vpp_pc archives as ModManager did
 * Support installing several mods at same time if they don't conflict with multiplayer
   * Allow to "void warranty" and install custom mix of multiplayer mods
+  * Better UI: need some sort of ordered multi select with checkboxes and numbers (or something better)
 * Extend dev mode to aid mod developers in their crusades
   * Fast switch between different game versions, mod builds, etc
   * Allow installing local patch/update/mod manually to help with testing (add file picker)
   * Button to clear caches
   * Button to open game directory
   * ???
+* Check discord for feature requests
 * Better logging: now it's a mess of important stuff, trash and bad-formatted information

 ## Tech info